HdnObj/HdnObj/README.md

 - 🌐 Portfolio (Coming Soon)
 - 📧 Email: aabd203.elnagdy@example.com
+- 👨‍💻 All of my projects are available at:
 - 💬 LinkedIn: [linkedin.com/in/aelnagdy](https://linkedin.com/in/aelnagdy)
 - 📍 Based in Egypt, Cairo — but my mind lives on the internet.